Countries That Play Cricket (Find Out All The Countries That Play Cricket In The World!)

 Closing Thoughts

 There are a total of one hundred and four nations that play cricket across the planet and are members of the ICC.
-Like we stated previously, the membership of each nation is categorized into two groups i.e. Associate Member and Full Member.
+As we stated previously, the membership of each nation is categorized into two groups i.e. Associate Member and Full Member.
 You will find a full of ninety-two Associate Members who play Test matches and twelve Full Members.

 We’ve come to the closing session of this informative article.
 We hope you were able to find resources in your quest to know the countries that play cricket.
 Please do not hesitate to contact us for questions or comments.
 Thanks!